Agonopterix eupatoriiella

 (Chambers, 1878)

 Agonopterix eupatoriiella is a small in the Depressariidae, first described from North America in 1878.
-It has a wingspan of approximately 24 mm and exhibits dark, dusted with distinctive streaking.
+It has a wingspan of approximately 24 mm and exhibits dark, dusted forewings with distinctive costal streaking.
 The is associated with plants in the Asteraceae family, particularly Eupatorium species.

 Pronunciation